tardate/LittleArduinoProjects/Electronics101/TransistorCurveTracer/README.md

 I wouldn't necessarily trust these results for anything other than relative comparisons, but it is interesting to see the theory play out IRL.

-Regardless, it's great fun to fiddle with step frequency, reset freqeuncy and input voltage and see the effects in the X-Y plot.
+Regardless, it's great fun to fiddle with step frequency, reset frequency and input voltage and see the effects in the X-Y plot.

 ### Stairstep Generator